 The Morro Bay Winter Bird Festival is a yearly eco-tourism event promoting an understanding and appreciation of birds and other wildlife and an awareness of environmental and conservation issues of the Central Coast, while contributing to the well-being of the Morro Bay community.
 The event is sponsored by the Morro Coast Audubon Society in collaboration with California State Parks, the Central Coast State Parks Association, and the City of Morro Bay.

-Each year the Festival has grown to include more events and to attract more participants ... over 550 people attended the 20th annual event in 2016.
+Each year the Festival has grown to include more events and to attract more participants ...
+600 people attended the 21st annual event in 2017.

 Morro Bay and the surrounding area is an idea spot for avid birders.
 Located on the Pacific Flyway, Morro Bay is a Globally Important Bird Area and a designated State and National Estuary.
 Morro Coast Audubon Society always ranks in the top five for the Audubon Christmas Bird Count.
-As in most years, over 200 different bird species were spotted during the 2014 Festival.
+In most years, over 200 different bird species are spotted during the Festival.
 Check out the drop down menu below to view previous festivals bird sightings.